COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 9. Each non-blank line of multi-line text fields not appearing as part of loops should contain `<text indent>` spaces at the beginning.
 Tab characters must not be used for this purpose.
 Paragraphs are separated by a single blank line which must contain only a new line character.
+Lines may contain more than `<text indent>` spaces at the beginning, for example for ASCII equations or centering purposes.
 10. No tab characters may be used for formatting data values.
 11. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary.